REGISTER EARLY AS SPACES ARE LIMITED IN EACH AGE GROUP !

 All girls are encouraged to play for the Boulder Valley Girls Lacrosse (BVGL) Program.
 For information on girls lacrosse, visit www.bouldergirlslacrosse.org.

-What is the the 2018 spring schedule for BVL boys?
+What is the 2023 spring schedule for BVL boys?

-Boys games will be held every Saturday from April 7 through Saturday May 19.
-BVL teams will also have assigned games on two of four Sunday dates: April 15, 22, 29, May 6 or 19.
+Boys games will be held every Saturday from April 1st through Saturday May 20th.
+There will also be games on one or two Sunday dates in April and/or May.

-All BVL boys teams will conclude their spring season at the CYLA Championships, held Saturday June 2 and Sunday June 3.
+All BVL boys teams will conclude their spring season at the AYL Championships, held Saturday May 20th and Sunday May 21st.
 Teams will play only on one of these two dates.

 When and where are BVL boys practices held?

-Most boys teams will practice twice a week at Manhattan Middle School in Boulder, Dawson School in Lafayette, or another location in Boulder, from 600 to 730pm.
-U9-U8-U7 teams may practice twice a week at East Boulder Community Park or New Vista School in Boulder, likely from 530pm to 700pm.
+Most boys teams will practice twice a week at Manhattan Middle School in Boulder, or another location in Boulder, from 600 to 730pm.
+1st, 2nd, and 3rd grade teams may practice twice a week at East Boulder Community Park or Horizons School in Boulder, likely from 530pm to 700pm.

-BVL Select teams will practice three times a week at East Boulder Rec Center turf, Manhattan, Dawson, or Louisville box arena.
+BVL Select teams will practice three times a week at East Boulder Rec Center turf or Manhattan Middle School.

 Head coaches will determine the practice location and days for their teams.